MicrosoftDocs/cpp-docs/docs/standard-library/duration-class.md

 *`R`*\
 The number of ticks of default period.

-*`Dur`*\
-The number of ticks of period specified by *`Period2`*.
+*`Rep2`*\
+An arithmetic type to represent the number of ticks.

 ### Remarks

-The default constructor constructs an object that is uninitialized.
+1\) The default constructor constructs an object that is uninitialized.
 Value initialization by using empty braces initializes an object that represents a time interval of zero clock ticks.

+2\) The copy constructor makes a bitwise copy of `d`.

-The second, one template argument constructor constructs an object that represents a time interval of *`R`* clock ticks using a default period of `std::ratio<1>`.
+3\) Constructs an object that represents a time interval of *`R`* clock ticks using a default period of `std::ratio<1>`.
 To avoid round-off of tick counts, it's an error to construct a duration object from a representation type *`Rep2`* that can be treated as a floating-point type when `duration::rep` cannot be treated as a floating-point type.

-The third, two template argument constructor constructs an object that represents a time interval whose length is the time interval that is specified by *`Dur`*.
+4\) Constructs an object that represents a time interval whose length is the time interval that is specified by *`Dur`*.
 To avoid truncation of tick counts, it's an error to construct a duration object from another duration object whose type is *incommensurable* with the target type.

 A duration type `D1` is *incommensurable* with another duration type `D2` if `D2` cannot be treated as a floating-point type and [ratio_divide\<D1::period, D2::period>::type::den](ratio.md) isn't 1.